-Peru Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of November 25th, 2020, Peru Housing Authority has 1 waiting lists that are open now or opening soon.
+Peru Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of January 16th, 2021, Peru Housing Authority has 1 waiting lists that are open now or opening soon.

 Peru Housing Authority serves Cass County, Grant County, Howard County and Miami County.